Maintenance break in e-services on 21 May at 6–20 More information

 - you are not working for some other reason (such as a sick leave), and therefore do not incur any loss of income

 If you are unemployed or a student, you cannot receive infectious disease allowance since you do not incur any loss of income.
-However, if your physician notes that you are also incapable of work due to an infectious disease, you can apply for sickness allowance.
+However, if a physician finds that you are also incapable of work due to an infectious disease, you can apply for sickness allowance.

 If you work alongside your studies or sporadically while being unemployed and you are ordered to stay away from work due to an infectious disease, you may be entitled to infectious disease allowance.